TheNormalnij/7DTD-MVirus/README.md

 By default, MVirus is configured to download mods only.
 You can customize the configuration in `config.xml` based on your needs.

 ## You want to download mods only
-* This option is enabled by default.
+* This configuration is used by default.
 * Set the `ShareMods` property to `false`.
 * This fixes a protocol error when a friend without MVirus tries to connect to your local server.